Automated Trustworthiness Oracle Generation for Machine Learning Text Classifiers: Trustworthiness Benchmark

-We create an additional trustworthiness dataset in a more straightforward manner, with the distribution of importance scores among words considered.
+\textit{\textbf{Importance-different trustworthiness dataset}.} We create an additional trustworthiness dataset that considers the distribution of importance scores of words.
 Six datasets and corresponding models are selected from Huggingface: \textit{amazon\_polarity}, \textit{ag\_news}, \textit{rotten\_tomatoes}, \textit{yahoo\_answers\_topics}, \textit{imdb}, and \textit{emotion}.
 We randomly sample 1,000 predictions and have three trained participants annotating their trustworthiness.
-For each prediction, the participants first guess the output of the text input.
-They then review the model prediction and its explanation generated by LIME~\cite{Ribeiro:2016:WhyShouldITrustYouExplainingthePredictionsofAnyClassifier}, a state-of-the-art method known for its effectiveness and faithfulness~\cite{Mariotti:2024:TextFocus:AssessingtheFaithfulnessofFeatureAttributionMethodsExplanationsinNaturalLanguageProcessing, Zhao:2024:ExplainabilityforLargeLanguageModelsASurvey}.
-Finally, the participants label the prediction as trustworthy or untrustworthy.
-Only predictions where both the model and participants guess the correct output are considered.
+For each prediction, the annotators first guess the output of the text input.
+They then review the model prediction and its explanation generated by LIME~\cite{Ribeiro:2016:WhyShouldITrustYouExplainingthePredictionsofAnyClassifier}, a SOTA method known for its effectiveness and faithfulness~\cite{Mariotti:2024:TextFocus:AssessingtheFaithfulnessofFeatureAttributionMethodsExplanationsinNaturalLanguageProcessing, Zhao:2024:ExplainabilityforLargeLanguageModelsASurvey}.
+Finally, the prediction is manually labelled as trustworthy or untrustworthy by annotators.
+Only predictions where both the model and annotators guess the correct output are considered.
 The trustworthiness label for each prediction is determined by plurality voting~\cite{Leon:2017:EvaluatingTheEffectOfVotingMethodsOnEnsembleBasedClassification} based on all annotations.
-It is observed that the participants often deem a prediction untrustworthy if unrelated words receive significantly higher importance scores in its explanation.
-The final trustworthiness benchmark is summarised in Table~\ref{table:ground_truths}.
+It is observed that the annotators often deem a prediction untrustworthy if unrelated words receive significantly higher importance scores in its explanation. \textit{\textbf{Explanation method}.} Three methods are used to extract decision-contributing words. \begin{itemize} \item \textit{LIME} approximates the model locally with an interpretable model on perturbed samples created around the input~\cite{Ribeiro:2016:WhyShouldITrustYouExplainingthePredictionsofAnyClassifier}.
+Our experiments use 5,000 perturbed samples. \item \textit{Word omission}~\cite{Li:2017:UnderstandingNeuralNetworksthroughRepresentationErasure} estimates the contribution of individual words by deleting them and measuring the change in probability for the predicted class~\cite{Dong:2018:ComparingAutomaticandHumanEvaluationofLocalExplanationsforTextClassification}. \item \textit{Gradient} computes the output gradient with respect to the input~\cite{Mohebbi:2021:ExploringtheRoleofBERTTokenRepresentationstoExplainSentenceProbingResults}. \end{itemize}